 Hearing the call of the bush

-The Engagement at Melbourne Strategy 2015-2020 aims to enrich our learning, teaching and research by building closer ties with the wider community.
+The Engagement at Melbourne Strategy 2015-2020 aims to leverage our existing relationships and enterprises to enrich our learning, teaching and research by building closer ties with the wider community.

 Engaging the Goulburn Valley will strengthen industry, government and community partnerships to further build meaningful connections between our city and regional campuses, - interweaving intellectual, economic, social and cultural life.

 Our Campus in the 21st century (OC21) was developed by the University community in a series of workshops that explored the qualities wanted across all campuses and precincts.
 It is the formal response to the University of Melbourne’s strategic plan Growing Esteem and is integral to how the University will plan for the future, and to developing high-quality campus-based experiences for diverse communities.

 The Goulburn Valley Engagement will support our campus in the 21st century through the following:

 SYNERGY AND INNOVATION